 This will show the difference between start time and end time.

 Now I will execute the code and see what the start time is.

-When I execute the code my system time is 13:40:48 and now my code will sleep for 10 seconds.
-At the end time, my time is as follows.
+When I execute the code, my system time is 13:40:48, and now my code will sleep for 10 seconds.
+In the end, my time is as follows.

 So, like this, we can pause the code from executing it for a specified amount of time.

 This has been a guide to VBA Pause Method.
-Here we discuss how to pause VBA code using SLEEP and WAIT function in Excel VBA with examples.
+Here we discuss how to pause code from running using the SLEEP and WAIT for function in Excel VBA with examples and a downloadable excel sheet.
 You can learn more about VBA from the following articles –